President’s Perspective – December 2023

 Communication Shorts are brief (short) but important items posted for your information and use.
 Send us your ideas and thoughts!

-The December Bulletin is finished and ready for downloading and printing!
+Columns and Posts for the November Bulletin are due on or before November 14, 2023.
 Remember, you can always find recent issues of the Bulletin on the Program Books and Information Page.

 Do You Love the Grange?